 WWF fully supports the efforts of the WCPFC toward improving crew welfare in the WCPO, including the establishment of a binding CMM.
 We reference previous submissions by WWF and other participating NGOs supporting improvements in human and labour rights in all WCPO fisheries.
-Thus, we agree strongly with the FFA members that improving crew labour standards and the passage of a binding CMM focussing on crew labour standards represents a key priority.
+We agree strongly with the FFA members that improving crew labour standards and the passage of a binding CMM focusing on crew labour standards remains a key priority and we note the strong support for adoption of this CMM expressed by nearly all CCMs at WCPFC20.